Welcome to Third Grade!

 Word study teaches students to examine words to discover the regularities, patterns, and conventions of the English language in order to read, write, and spell.
 It increases specific knowledge of words – the spelling and meaning of individual words.
 Literacy is like a braid of interwoven threads: reading, oral language, and writing.
 Words Their Way demonstrates how exploration of orthographic knowledge can lead to the lengthening and strengthening of the literacy braid.

 Third grade is a pivotal point in a student’s education because, this is the year that students move from learning to read — decoding words using their knowledge of the alphabet — to reading to learn.
-The books children are expected to master are no longer simple texts, but fact-filled texts on the solar system, Native Americans, the Civil War.
+The books children are expected to master are no longer simple texts, but fact-filled texts on the solar system, Native Americans, Women’s History, Cultural History.
 Furthermore, Children are taught how to navigate their way through book parts and resource materials, such as encyclopedias, dictionaries and atlases.

 Writing instruction is geared toward teaching students how to select topics, to identify the reading audience, and to present information in paragraph form.
 Grammar, spelling and vocabulary lessons are taught separate from the writing lessons, but then come into play during the writing process in the editing phase.
 In order to foster writing skills, reading comprehension, speaking skills and listening skills, the children are offered many opportunities for group work and presentations.